frankchen07/writing/posts/lessons under the knife.md

 Working at Birdsong brought a lot of context to that particular clause and to the cost side of running a restaurant.

 While there's an art, science, and honor to cooking, there's also the business side.
 In the context of expenses, restaurants are still businesses with small margins.
 Employees are expensive.
 Benefits are expensive.
 Great ingredients are expensive.
 Food is finicky, seasonal, and expires.
-When you’re prepping, there's an infinite number of variables that could make things go wrong.
+When you're prepping, there's an infinite number of variables that could make things go wrong.
 Add in variables like equipment failure or plain ol' bad luck and that margin starts looking razor thin.

 I've seen my sous rummage through a seafood delivery, poking, smelling, and looking at trout.
 Clear eyes, clean guts, firm flesh, good smell.
 Anything less than and it goes back with the purveyor.
 No purveyors gets to just drop shit off and leave.
 Imagine if we got fucked up fish and was out a couple of grand with nothing to serve.
 Not good.
 Standard of quality checks every day prevent this.

-If the chefs are wasting product because they’re messing it up, it eats into profit margins.
-That’s why my sous was always on my ass about producing the least amount of trim and waste.
-That’s also the reason why he was showing me a particular way of doing something.
+If the chefs are wasting product because they're messing it up, it eats into profit margins.
+That's why my sous was always on my ass about producing the least amount of trim and waste.
+That's also the reason why he was showing me a particular way of doing something.
 The faster I got it right, the more money I saved.
-It’s a tough reality that lives alongside the art.
+It's a tough reality that lives alongside the art.

 ### reflection

 While this was an acutely painful experience that I recapped, I really liked the idea that your work not only speaks volumes to your own standards and work ethic, but your team around you and your predecessors.

 As I sit here, I still see Instagram posts of excited diners at Birdsong SF.
 The dishes, as usual, look perfect.
 For me, I no longer just see the food.
-There’s this feeling of quality, that a chef in the back learned the same things I did, and is holding the standard at a certain level.
-Identifying and chasing this philosophy of quality is perhaps one of the best things I’ve learned in the past few years.
-If you let it permeate everything that you do, and practice it alongside the muscle of [beauty and wonder](https://www.frank-chen.com/posts/beauty-is-a-muscle), you’ll discover new levels to anything you do.
+There's this feeling of quality, that a chef in the back learned the same things I did, and is holding the standard at a certain level.
+Identifying and chasing this philosophy of quality is perhaps one of the best things I've learned in the past few years.
+If you let it permeate everything that you do, and practice it alongside the muscle of [beauty and wonder](https://www.frank-chen.com/posts/beauty-is-a-muscle), you'll discover new levels to anything you do.

 ← [part 4](https://www.frank-chen.com/posts/the-body-keeps-score) | part 6 →